 1-Microgreen growing system (inside, with blue + red lights) for seed propagation in biodegradeable pots sitting in flooded microgreens trays for wicking moisture.
 Zone 0.

-2-Move trays to the greenhouse for up to a month with watering of the tray aquifers when the top soil in the pots start to dry up.
+2-As soon as germination happens, move trays to the greenhouse for up to a month with watering of the tray aquifers when the top soil in the pots start to dry up.
 Also a good time to thin out the seedlings.
 Zone 1.

 3-Start rotating the trays between the greenhouse and hardening up area - up to 1 week.
 Zone 1.

 *The Permafert Swale (TPS) - I used a mattock and wide shovel to dig them.
 Water with hose every 2-3 days over the warmer and drier months, less over the cooler and wetter months.
 I've been flooding the swales (mimicking a rainfall event) to soak the biochar aquifer and Permafert to maximise water adsorption on the biochar which slowly releases the water after adsorption.
 Zone 1, 2 eg.could be a few swales near the home or if you're a small landholder, Zone 3 using Measured Irrigation with Tek line (if you can access it) with lots of swales further from your home where you don't access them as often, such as time away to sell produce in between growing and maintenance periods

 *The 'Tuff box' 100 litre Permachar Wicking Module (PWM) - irrigate the PVC central 2 way valve until it's 2/3 full, with a top up when needed, using a hose or water can (with the spray nozzle removed).
 Zone 1 eg.the Northerly aspect of your home, such as a verandah or where you might sit in the sun

 *Permachar Kitchen Garden (PKG) - Measured Irrigation with Tek line for watering.
 Zone 1 or Zone 2 eg. in your back/front yard, or even a cafe or restaurant